decretist/Dissertation/Chapter3/chapter3.md

 of the *Decretum* eventually became a bishop somewhere, but questions whether the person named in the necrology was either the bishop of Chiusi, or the author of the *Decretum*.
-He notes that the necrology refers to "Gratian of Chiusi, bishop", not to "Gratian, bishop of Chiusi."[@pennington_biography_2018, 386-387] Pennington's second reservation concerning the identification of the Gratian mentioned in the Siena necrology as *the* Gratian is closely related to his
+He notes that the necrology refers to "Gratian of Chiusi, bishop," not to "Gratian, bishop of Chiusi."[@pennington_biography_2018, 386-387] Pennington's second reservation concerning the identification of the Gratian mentioned in the Siena necrology as *the* Gratian is closely related to his